The Orb: Imagery and themes

 Some of the more prominent motifs in the Orb's work are outer space and science fiction, including alien visitations, space flight, and mind control.
-These have included the use of samples from serious sources such as NASA transmissions to comedic clips from films like Woody Allen's Sleeper.
+These have included the use of samples from serious sources such as NASA transmissions to comedic clips from films like Woody Allen's Sleeper, from which the group also took their name.
 U.F.Orb especially expressed a fascination with alien life with its bizarre sound samples and in the album's title itself.
 The title of its most popular single, "Blue Room", is a reference to the supposed Blue Room of Wright-Patterson Air Force Base, which was investigated as a possible UFO evidence holding room.
 Their 2001 album is named after the Cydonia Mensae region of Mars.
 Due to Paterson's focus on science fiction and astronomical phenomena, The Guardian described Paterson as "pop [music]'s primary spokesperson on aliens".